EliCury/desafio_FizzBuzz/README.md

-# Desafio FizzBuzz- Elixir phoenix
+# Challenge FizzBuzz- Elixir phoenix

 # Used Postman to make the Requests.